-- A. "Family member" means any of the following:

-- (1) A child, which for purposes of this article means a biological, adopted, or foster child, stepchild, legal ward, or a child to whom the employee stands in loco parentis.
-This definition of a child is applicable regardless of age or dependency status

-- (2) A biological, adoptive, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child

-- (3) A spouse

-- (4) A registered domestic partner

-- (5) A grandparent
+- A. "Family member" means any of the following: - (1) Child means a biological, adopted, or foster child, stepchild, legal ward, child of a domestic partner, or a child to whom the employee stands in loco parentis.
+This definition of a child is applicable regardless of age or dependency status. - (2) Parent means a biological, adoptive, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child. - (3) Spouse - (4) Registered domestic partner - (5) Grandparent - (6) Grandchild - (7) Sibling - B. "FMLA" means the federal Family and Medical Leave Act of 1993 (P.L.
+103-3). - C. "CFRA" means the California Family Rights Act of 1993, also referred to as the Baby Bonding Leave - D. "PDL" means Pregnancy Disability Leave.
+A physical or mental condition related to pregnancy or childbirth that prevents the employee from performing essential duties of their job, or if the job would cause undue risk to the employee or the employee's pregnancy's successful completion.

-- (6) A grandchild

-- (7) A sibling